AdobeDocs/analytics-platform.en/help/data-analysis-ai.md

 ## Alpha testing expectations and requested feedback

-TBD

 ## Questions and Contact

 Email `taylorb@adobe.com` (PM)
-Send questions and feedback in the Alpha slack channel
+Send questions and feedback in the Alpha slack channel: #aep-cja-ai-assistant-testers ???